 When you begin to write a resume, one of the top questions on your mind is probably what length it must be.
 Should a resume be one page?
-Some people will suggest a resume that is a maximum of one page, and other sources will say that is too short.
+Some people will suggest a one page resume at most, and other sources will say that is too short.
 Another group of people will say your resume can be as long as it needs to be to convey your skills to a hiring manager.

+The question of whether a resume should be one page often comes up for job seekers.
 The good news is that when it comes to resume length, there’s actually a pretty wide margin of success.
+When you’re drafting a new resume, it’s important to remember that a one-page resume can sometimes be a powerful way to convey your skills concisely.
+A one-page resume might be ideal for entry-level candidates with limited experience.
 For the vast majority of job seekers, a resume should be between the better part of one page and three full pages.
-Within that range, the best resume length will really depend on your particular job goals and experience.
+A resume can effectively be two pages if the content is relevant and concise.
+If your resume spills onto the second page, try reworking the format or removing some less relevant content.
+Within that range, the best resume length will depend on your particular job goals and experience.

 Determine Your Key Job Details

 You don’t need to think of length as a rigorous rule to follow or whether a resume should be one page.
 Instead, it’s the natural result of following a precise process designed to filter out all but your most relevant details.
+For candidates with limited experience, a one-page resume is generally the most effective format.
+A two-page resume can be appropriate for mid-career professionals.
+If your resume is too lengthy, consider trimming details to ensure a targeted two-page resume.
+Sometimes, a resume naturally stretches to two pages, but it can often be condensed if the content isn’t directly related to your target job.
 As you grow in your career, this may become more daunting if you do not maintain an up-to-date resume.

 1. Create a master resume